-The novel was praised for historical accuracy.
+The novel was praised for its historical accuracy.
 This was not surprising in view of the fact that Harry got it straight from a dead collaborator.
 Harry was not much of a writer himself, and relied almost exclusively on Deadspeak to author these works.

 Meanwhile, Soviet Espers moved in on Harry.
 Their goal was to destroy him or claim his power for their own.
 Forewarned by members of E-Branch, including their late director, Harry set about preparing himself for the coming battle.

 As part of this preparation, he visited August Ferdinand Mobius , a long-deceased mathematical genius.
 He learned from him the secrets of access to the Mobius Continuum.

 Harry is a young man with delicate features.
 He is slender to the point of appearing frail, but is more resilient than he looks.